Christopher Lee: 1957–1976: Work with Hammer

 Lee's own appearance as Frankenstein's monster led to his first appearance as the Transylvanian vampire Count Dracula in the film Dracula (1958, known as Horror of Dracula in the US).
 The film saw Lee's "triumphant debut" fix the image of the fanged vampire in popular culture, according to the writer Kevin Jackson.
 Dracula has been ranked among the best British films.
 Lee introduced a dark, brooding sexuality to the character, with Tim Stanley stating, "Lee's sensuality was subversive in that it hinted that women might quite like having their neck chewed on by a stud."
-The film magazine Empire ranked Lee's portrayal as Dracula the 7th Greatest Horror Movie Character of All Time.
+The film magazine Empire ranked Lee's portrayal the 7th Greatest Horror Movie Character of All Time.
 CNN listed the performance third in their top 10 British villains, noting his "chilling, sonorous tone."
-Lee accepted a similar role in an Italian-French horror picture called Uncle Was a Vampire (1959).
-The same year he starred as Kharis in the Hammer Horror film The Mummy.
+Lee accepted a similar role in the Italian comedy horror film Uncle Was a Vampire (1959).
+That same year, he starred as Kharis in Hammer's The Mummy, and played Sir Henry Baskerville (to Cushing's Sherlock Holmes) in The Hound of the Baskervilles.
+Lee later played Holmes himself in Sherlock Holmes and the Deadly Necklace (1962).
+In the same year, he played a leading role in the German film The Puzzle of the Red Orchid, speaking German, which he had learned during his education in Switzerland.
+Lee auditioned for a part in the film The Longest Day, but was turned down because he did not "look like a military man".
+Some film books incorrectly credit Lee with a role in the film, something he had to correct for the rest of his life.